zeke/devcenter-scraper/content/md/postgres-logs-errors.md

 * The Postgres connection is shared between more than one process or thread.
 Typical offenders are Resque workers or Unicorn.
 Be sure to [correctly establish the PG connection after the fork or thread has initialized](forked-pg-connections) to resolve this issue.
 * Abrupt client (application side) disconnections.
 This can happen for many reasons, from your app crashing, to transient network availability.
 When your app tries to issue a query again against postgres, the connection is just gone, leading to a crash.
 When Heroku detects a crash, we kill that dyno and start a new one, which re-establishes the connection.

+## PGError: prepared statement "a30" already exists

+This is similar to the above--there is no protocol violation, but the client is mistakenly trying to set up a prepared statement with the same name as an existing one without cleaning up the original (the name of the prepared statement in the error will, of course, vary).

+This is also typically caused by [a Postgres connection shared improperly](forked-pg-connections) between more than one process or thread.

 ## This database does not support forking and following

 Some older Ronin and Fugu databases provisioned on a 32-bit processor architecture don't support forking and following to current plans, all of which are 64-bit.
 If have one of these databases, you will see an error message such as this: